-- Center the filter function on the pixel (in image space) and find its bounding rectangle. - Transform the rectangle to the texture space, where it is a quadrilateral whose sides are assumed to be straight. - Find a bounding rectangle for this quadrilateral. - Map all pixels inside the texture space rectangle to screen space. - Form a weighted average of the mapped texels (e.g. using a twodimensional lookup table indexed by each sample's location within the pixel).
+- Center the filter function on the pixel (in image space) and find its bounding rectangle. - Transform the rectangle to the texture space, where it is a quadrilateral whose sides are assumed to be straight. - Likely more efficient: find a bounding box/rectangle for this quadrilateral. - Map all pixels inside this texture space region to screen space. - Form a weighted average of the mapped texels - E.g. using a two-dimensional lookup table indexed by each sample's location within the pixel